Employee Discrimination Lawyer FAQs

 A harasser might be a victim’s supervisor, a co-worker, or even a client or customer.
 Both the victim and the harasser can be either male or female, and the victim and harasser can be the same sex

-Most employment discrimination claims allow an employee to recover lost wages and benefits, including both back pay and front pay.
-Most claims permit recovery for emotional distress and punitive damages, the latter of which are designed to punish and deter discriminatory behavior by employers.
-Some claims do not allow for emotional distress or punitive damages but instead provide for statutory damages, which are usually a multiple of lost wages and benefits.
+Most employment claims allow an employee to recover lost wages and benefits, including both back pay and front pay.
+Most claims also permit recovery for emotional distress and punitive damages, the latter of which are designed to punish and deter discriminatory behavior by employers.
+Some claims don’t allow for emotional distress or punitive damages but instead provide for statutory damages, which are usually a multiple of lost wages and benefits.
 Lastly, but significantly, because victims of employment discrimination cannot usually afford to pay an attorney out of pocket, the law allows a successful plaintiff to recover attorneys’ fees and costs of suit.

 My supervisor mistreats me for no reason.
 Is that discrimination?